Healthy Homes Assessment Waitangirua

 Insulation Waitangirua

-Underfloor and ceiling insulation is mandatory for all rent homes since July 1, 2019.
-Property managers and landlords should make sure the insulation meets the new quality.
-In certain situations, the existing ceiling insulation or insulation in the subfloor space might need to be filled with or replaced.
+Underfloor and ceiling insulation is required on all rental houses since July 1, 2019.
+Property managers and landlords must ensure that the insulation meets standards that are in line with the latest standard.
+In some cases, current ceiling insulation, or the insulation of the sub floor space may need to be topped up or replaced.

-A well-insulated property will reduce the risk of condensation, and decrease the risk of mould and dampness, and will also make more easy to the household to hold warmth.
+A house that is well-insulated will help to control condensation and lower the chance of mould and dampness and it will make more easy to the household to retain heat.

-The "R" signifies thermal resistance, and is a measure of how well insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" signifies thermal resistance and it is a measurement of how well insulation resists heat flow.
+The more high the R-value, higher the standard of insulation.

 See the full details of the Healthy Homes insulation quality.